goatarian/React.js-Restaurant-Website/README.md

  </ul>
  <h2> Working </h2>
  <p> The complete data is getting requested from firebase Realtime database, the components use that data to display the results, the components in menu, offers and other sections can then directly be modified by simply modifying the data in database, for example if the price of something changes or the image of some dish changes you don't have to modify the code, simply make the change in databse and it will be reflected on the website.
 For the routing purpose react-router is used and specifically hashBrowserRouter is used because it has enchanced performance on react Hosting.
 The hosting is done on firebase at <a href="https://twobrother-0927.firebaseapp.com/#/" target="_blank"> <abbr title="Link to my website"> Website</abbr></a>.
 Although not fully finished this project will be a continuing work for me. </p>
  <p> I created this website recently to learn how to use react and javascript for a 14 days of code project.
-This credit in implementing this code comes from <a href "https://www.youtube.com/watch?v=1wZw7RvXPRU"> </a> </p>
+This credit in implementing this code comes from <a href= "https://www.youtube.com/watch?v=1wZw7RvXPRU"> </a> </p>

 # Getting Started with Create React App